Interzona

 If you want to help please open a pull request.

-1.0.2.
-Where can i found documentation about a widget?
+Where can I found documentation about a widget?

 It is actually very simple: let's suppose you want to use a spinbox widget in your program and you have no idea how to do, the idea to solve this problem is like: